sstephenson/bats/README.md

 }
 ```

-On failure the expected and actual values are displayed.
+On failure, the expected and actual values are displayed.

 ```
 -- values do not equal --